griase94/motius_coding_challenge/README.md

     "aggregatedTimestamp": "2020-11-12T11:10:00",
     "value": 142.0
 ```
-- aggregatedTimestamp: the lowest timestamp of the granularity group
+- aggregatedTimestamp: the lowest timestamp of the granularity group (datetime)
-- value: The aggregated value in this granularity group
+- value: The aggregated value in this granularity group (nueric)

 ## Next steps
 #### Get ready for production: